 Contents: Acknowledgements / T.C.B.
 Boon -- Preface dated Winnipeg, Manitoba September 1, 1962 / T.C.B.
-Boon -- Table of Contents -- Prologue: The Four Roads -- John West, Pioneer -- David Thomas Jones: Evangelism and Education -- The Great Archdeacon -- From Mission to Diocese: 1838-1849 -- David Anderson, First Bishop -- Robert Machray, Scholar and Statesman -- Moosonee: Diocese of the Hudson's Bay -- The Dioceses of Saskatchewan Valley: Saskatchewan, Calgary, Edmonton -- Assiniboia: Diocese of Qu'Appelle -- The Farther Northwest: Athabasca, Mackenzie River, Yukon -- Sixty Years of the Diocese of Rupert's Land -- The Saskatchewan Valley Since the 1890's: Saskatchewan, Saskatoon -- The Upper Saskatchewan Valley Since the 1890's: The Diocese of Calgary -- The Upper Saskatchewan Valley Since the 1890's: The Diocese of Edmonton -- The Subdivision of the Diocese of Rupert's Land: The Diocese of Keewatin -- The Subdivision of the Diocese of Rupert's Land: The Diocese of Brandon -- Diocese of the Arctic -- Epilogue -- Bibliography -- Abbreviations -- Index.
+Boon, Archivist to the Ecclesiastical Province of Rupert's Land -- Table of Contents -- Prologue: The Four Roads -- John West, Pioneer -- David Thomas Jones: Evangelism and Education -- The Great Archdeacon -- From Mission to Diocese: 1838-1849 -- David Anderson, First Bishop -- Robert Machray, Scholar and Statesman -- Moosonee: Diocese of the Hudson's Bay -- The Dioceses of Saskatchewan Valley: Saskatchewan, Calgary, Edmonton -- Assiniboia: Diocese of Qu'Appelle -- The Farther Northwest: Athabasca, Mackenzie River, Yukon -- Sixty Years of the Diocese of Rupert's Land -- The Saskatchewan Valley Since the 1890's: Saskatchewan, Saskatoon -- The Upper Saskatchewan Valley Since the 1890's: The Diocese of Calgary -- The Upper Saskatchewan Valley Since the 1890's: The Diocese of Edmonton -- The Subdivision of the Diocese of Rupert's Land: The Diocese of Keewatin -- The Subdivision of the Diocese of Rupert's Land: The Diocese of Brandon -- Diocese of the Arctic -- Epilogue -- Bibliography -- Abbreviations -- Index.

 Three biblical quotations on title-page.